indiana-university/rivet-docs/content/components/page-content/media-object.md

 Each of the three media object areas (`.rvt-mo__prepend`, `.rvt-mo__main`, `.rvt-mo__append`) will expand to fit the content you put inside of them, but you should try to maintain an approximate ratio where the the main content area (`.rvt-mo__main`) takes up the majority of the width of the row, and the two supplemental areas (`.rvt-mo__prepend` and `.rvt-mo__append`) fill the remaining space.

 ### Media objects and the grid
-The media object is meant to be a simple layout device used on items that have similar display content in a list.
+The media object is designed to be a simple layout aid used for displaying lists of non-tabular items with similar content.
 You should not use [the Rivet grid]({{< ref "components/layout/grid.md" >}}) inside any of the media object content areas shown in [the previous example](#the-media-object-component).

 ## Basic media object
 The simplest media object configuration consists of a wrapper element with the `.rvt-mo` class, a child element with the `.rvt-mo__prepend` class, and a second child element with the `.rvt-mo__main` class.